Horseshoes - Miss ogborne

 English

-Year 2 will focus on using a range of conjunctions (and, but, when, if, because) and using expanded noun phrases to add description and detail for example the blue butterfly.
+Year 2 will focus on using a range of conjunctions (and, but, so, because) and using expanded noun phrases to add description and detail for example the blue butterfly.

 Phonics